If you’re feeling a bit overwhelmed at the thought of storing your wine bottles properly, you’re not alone.

 How Long Can Wine Be Stored?

 Are you curious about what the best temperature is for red wine storage?
-Maybe you want to know how long your opened bottle of white wine will last in the fridge after you open the bottle.
+Maybe you want to know how long your white wine will last in the fridge after you open the bottle.
 We’ve got you covered.

 Most wine bottles should only be stored for up to two years.
 Anything longer than that leads to spoiling.
 Now let’s get into the nitty-gritty:

 How Long Can Red Wine Be Stored?

 - Unopened red wine stored in a dry, dark place at optimal temperature and humidity: up to 3 years

 - Opened in a dry, dark place at optimal temperature and humidity: a few days, if properly re-corked or fitted with a rubber wine stopper.
 Don’t have a reusable cork lying around the house?
 We’ve got you covered with Individual Hangtag Corkers and Haley’s Platinum Black Single Corker.
 These spill-proof corks will keep your wine fresh for days to come.

 How Long Can White Wine Be Stored?

 - Unopened white wine kept in a dry, dark place at optimal temperature and humidity: up to 2 years

 - Opened in a refrigerator: up to 3 days (if properly re-corked or equipped with a rubber wine stopper)